 The benefits of using a video landing page are clear:

-When done right, video landing pages can also be an effective tool for capturing leads, driving sales, and achieving your marketing goals by leveraging the power of video content to engage and convert visitors.
+When done right, video landing pages can capture leads, drive sales, and achieve your marketing goals by using the power of video to engage and convert visitors.

 There are several types of video landing pages, each serving different purposes and catering to specific marketing objectives.
 Here are some common types: